 The casually efficient person still keeps track of important paperwork.
 Maybe insurance policies are stored in a binder and birth and marriage certificates, along with mortgage paperwork are in a plastic tub in a closet.
 As long as you know where to find what you need, you don’t need a special shelf or drawer in a pristine home office to stay on top of managing your home.

 Don’t forget about the all important “junk” drawers.
 If you keep them cleaned out regularly, you’ll still know where to find the tape measure, envelopes, stamps and other items needed to run your home.

 Home management styles are as varied as the people who use them.
 The important thing isn’t choosing one that appears to be the most efficient on the surface.
 What’s important is finding a method that suits your personality and lifestyle.

-Why not spend some time this year getting your ducks in a row and creating a home management strategy that you’ll still enjoy using years from now?
-It doesn't have to be like anyone else's; it only has to work for you.
+Why not spend some time this year getting your ducks in a row and creating a home management strategy that you’ll still enjoy using for years.
+Your strategy doesn't have to be like anyone else's.
+It only has to work for you.

 What is most important to you in a home office?

 I'm happiest surrounded by lots of color shown here …